-You get to decide how you will divorce–and there are several divorce options from which you can choose.
-Each option has its own advantages and disadvantages; an option may be a better fit for some, and a worse fit for others.
-It is worth taking the time to make a thoughtful choice to find the option that’s best for you and your spouse.
+You get to decide how you will divorce—there are various divorce process options from which you can choose.
+Each process has its own advantages and disadvantages and each can lead to a different outcome for you.
+An option may be a better fit for some, and a worse fit for others.
+It is worth taking the time to make a thoughtful choice to find the best option for you.

 If you live in the Seattle/King County area and would like to learn more about which divorce process option is best for you, contact Seattle divorce attorney Mark Weiss at (206) 622-6707.

-When considering what will be the best option for you and your spouse, remember that divorce is a life transition that can affect many relationships.
+When considering what will be the best option for you and your spouse, remember that divorce is a life transition that can affect many relationships and finances.
 Your choices can affect not only yourself, but also your children, your family, and your friends.
 Divorce always has financial, legal, and emotional components.
-For the best results, it is best to address all three components—financial, legal, and emotional.
+For the best results, it is best to holistically address all three components—financial, legal, and emotional.

 Here is a summary of each option:

 Collaborative Law (Collaborative Divorce)

 Collaborative Law/Divorce is about reaching good agreements with full legal support.
 You and our spouse each have a specially trained Collaborative lawyer whose sole purpose is to help you reach agreement that is in alignment with your individual priorities.
 To keep the focus where it belongs (reaching agreements), Collaborative lawyers are legally prohibited from adversarial court proceedings.
 Collaborative Divorce is also confidential.